rswinkle/PortableGL/README.md

 - [x] Fix bug in cubemap demo
 - [ ] More texture and render target formats
 - [ ] Logo
+- [ ] Update premake scripts to Premake5 and handle other platforms once 5 is out of beta
 - [x] Formal regression testing (WIP)
 - [x] Formal performance testing (WIP)
 - [ ] Formal/organized documentation